AILCS/Assignment11.1/README.md

 The prediction error based on your sample data is 9636, which is within a standard deviation (15000) of the car prices.

 Additionally, below are the key findings:
-- Top 3 features contributing to higher prices: Diesel cars, 4-wheel drives, 8 cylinders
+- Top 3 features contributing to higher prices: diesel cars, 4-wheel drives, cars with 8 cylinders
-- Top 3 features contributing to lower prices: older cars, cars used for longer distances, 4 cylinders.
+- Top 3 features contributing to lower prices: older cars, cars used for longer distances, cars with 4 cylinders.

 We can test the prediction model and continue to assess and refine it as we gather more data.